dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

-Open Dylan provides a convenience library, *common-dylan*, that combines the *dylan* and *common-extensions* modules to provide a convenient “dialect” of Dylan, exported from the module *common-dylan*:
+Open Dylan provides a convenience library, *common-dylan*, that combines the *dylan* and *common-extensions* modules to provide a convenient "dialect" of Dylan, exported from the module *common-dylan*:

 .. code-block:: dylan